For Your Trust, I Thank You

 Considering menfolk’s disrespect

-for womenfolk, our mothers
+for womenfolk, our only mothers

 I recall La Chiesa Gran Madre di Dio